IonescuEugeniu/Attorney-Online-Log-Searcher-2/README.md

 The  logo is an edit of the Attorney Online logo, designed by Lucas Carbi.
 The characters depicted in the logo are owned by Capcom.
 ### Microsoft Windows API Codepack
 This project uses [Microsoft Windows API Code Pack](https://github.com/Wagnerp/Windows-API-CodePack-NET) v7.0.4, originally developed by Microsoft Corp., modified by Jacob Slusser, and further modified by Peter Wagner (Wagnerp).

+## "Where's Log Searcher 1?"
+Unreleased console app.
+Doesn't need to see the light of day, not anymore.